-HBO’s Game of Thrones is about to conclude its series’ run after eight seasons, which means the end of an era for fans of the hit drama.
-It also means the likely end of a fantastic run of specialty themed beers from Cooperstown, New York brewery Ommegang, who have been brewing up potent potables since 2013.
-Now, with the arrival of the 14th themed beer, “For the Throne” which just became available this month, we thought we’d take a look back at the series itself and the beers it inspired along the way.
+HBO’s Game of Thrones concluded its series’ run after eight seasons, meaning the end of an era for fans of the hit drama.
+It also means the end (for now) of a fantastic run of specialty themed beers from Cooperstown, New York brewery Ommegang, who have been brewing up potent potables since 2013.
+Now, with the arrival of the 15th and final themed beer, “My Watch Has Ended”, which arrives this fall, we thought we’d take a look back at the series itself and the beers it inspired along the way.

 So if you’re lucky enough to have each of these beers in your collection (and preferably at least two; one to drink and one to keep pristine as a collector’s item), we encourage you to follow along with this beer-themed watch guide as you get caught up on all things Game of Thrones.
 And even if you don’t have all or any of the following brews, please enjoy this walk down memory lane (though having a beverage of choice handy might help to take the sting out of some of the more painful scenes).